Croatia hero image

 Why Croatia

-Croatia offers walled cities, island-studded coasts, and lush national parks—ideal for choir tours, donor gatherings, leadership retreats, and service partnerships.
-Dubrovnik’s Old Town walls glow at sunset, Split’s Diocletian’s Palace anchors Roman history, and Plitvice Lakes or Krka waterfalls provide nature-infused rest stops.
-Zagreb and inland Slavonia connect with churches and NGOs shaping post-war reconciliation.
-With ferries, coastal coaches, and bilingual guides, we keep logistics smooth so leaders can focus on storytelling supported by our travel commissions guide.
+Croatia fits choir tours, donor gatherings, leadership retreats, and service partnerships.
+Dubrovnik’s Old Town walls, Split’s Diocletian’s Palace, and Plitvice or Krka create a clear rhythm of history, ministry, and rest.
+Zagreb and inland Slavonia add opportunities to meet churches and NGOs working in post-war reconciliation.
+Ferries, private coaches, and bilingual guides keep logistics manageable so leaders can stay focused on people and purpose, supported by our travel commissions guide.

 Top Highlights by Theme

-• Dubrovnik & Southern Dalmatia: City walls, Rector’s Palace, Franciscan Monastery, and Lokrum Island concerts.
+• Dubrovnik & Southern Dalmatia: City walls, Rector’s Palace, Franciscan Monastery, and concert options near Old Town.

-• Split & Central Coast: Diocletian’s Palace, Peristyle performances, Trogir historic core, and island ferries to Hvar or Brač.
+• Split & Central Coast: Diocletian’s Palace, Peristyle performances, Trogir’s historic core, and ferries to Hvar or Brač.

-• Plitvice Lakes & Inland Nature: UNESCO waterfalls, wooden boardwalks, and creation care workshops; Krka National Park as alternative.
+• Plitvice Lakes & Inland Nature: UNESCO waterfalls, wooden boardwalks, and creation care workshops, with Krka as an alternative.

-• Zagreb & Northern Routes: Cathedral, Dolac Market, Upper Town funicular, Mirogoj Cemetery, and contemporary NGOs.
+• Zagreb & Northern Routes: Cathedral visits, Dolac Market, Upper Town funicular, Mirogoj Cemetery, and NGO partnerships.

-• Slavonia & Vukovar (Optional): War memorials, reconciliation partners, and Danube river walks.
+• Slavonia & Vukovar (Optional): Memorial sites, reconciliation partners, and Danube river walks.

 Sub-Regions & Routes